Programme Assyriology (research)

 The e-Prospectus contains course details for all programmes in the Faculty of Humanities (and other faculties).
 Please consult the Assyriology (research) section of the Prospectus for more (detailed) information about the programme and for recent courses on offer.
 The information in the Prospectus is updated annually, in June.

 Students are required to hand in a programme proposal to the Board of Examiners, because all Research Master students have an individual programme focusing on their specialization track.
 The form Approval Individual Programme is filled in at the start of the first study year.
-To fill in this form, students first make an appointment with the Co-ordinator of Studies (of their specialization track), in order to check whether or not their study plans meet the requirements of the Research Master programme.
-Then, students should discuss their programme with their track leader.
+To fill in this form, students first make an appointment with the Co-ordinator of Studies, in order to check whether or not their study plans meet the requirements of the Research Master programme.
+Then, students discuss their programme with their track leader.
 If the track leader has approved the programme and signed the form, the student sends it to the secretary of the Board of Examiners for final approval.

 N.B.
 Courses for the second year of the programme are sometimes not available yet.
 In this case, students are required to fill in at least one study year.
 They fill in the second year in general terms (track elective, tutorial, reading list, thesis, etc.)